-The lentiform fork sign has been described on MRI seen as bilateral symmetrical hyperintensities in the basal ganglia surrounded by a more/brightly hyperintense rim delineating the lentiform nucleus.
+The lentiform fork sign has been described on MRI and is seen as bilateral symmetrical hyperintensities in the basal ganglia surrounded by a hyperintense rim delineating the lentiform nucleus.

 Leptospirosis results from infection of the zoonoses Leptospira sp.
 The condition can have multi-organ manifestations.
 Commonly affected organs include: